Corsair VIRTUOSO PRO Headphones Review

 Office Work

-The Corsair VIRTUOSO PRO are sub-par for office use.
-Due to their open-back design, they struggle to isolate you against background noise, like office chatter, and others around you will hear what you're listening to, even at a moderate listening volume.
-They're comfortable enough for long days at the office, and their excellent mic recording quality is well-suited to conference calls.
+The Corsair VIRTUOSO PRO are passable for office use.
+Due to their open-back design, they struggle to isolate you from background noise, such as office chatter, and others around you will hear what you're listening to, even at moderate listening volumes.
+They're comfortable enough for long days at the office, and their excellent mic recording quality is well-suited to conference calls, provided you're in a controlled environment.

 Pros